cce-bigdataintro-1160/CEBD-1160-spring-2019/5-pythonadv.md

 ### Agenda
 * Homework Check
-* What is pseudocode
-* Creating your own functions
 * Importing and Using Libraries
 * Numerical Analysis with Numpy Arrays
 * DataFrames with Pandas